 Will eating bread make me gain weight?

-This is a questions I hear often.
-My clients tell me they are specifically avoiding bread as they are trying to lose weight.
+This is a question I hear often.
+My clients tell me they are specifically avoiding bread to help them lose weight.
 And it’s not just me who is hearing this; a recent survey by Bakers Delight found that:

 - One in five Australian women feel guilty when eating bread